Psoriasis Treatment Vienna

 The superficial skin flakes can be easily removed.

-However, if one scrapes off deeper layers of scales, punctiform bleeding of the skin occurs, which is known as 'Auspitz phenomenon is referred to.
+However, if deeper layers of scales are scraped off, punctiform bleeding of the skin occurs, which is known as 'Auspitz phenomenon' is referred to.

 Diagnosis of psoriasis